• Free shipping on all orders

 Image Credit: TheOtherKev, Pixabay

-Dalmatians are extremely well-known dogs, despite not being hugely popular (thanks to the Disney movie, most likely).
-They’re white with black spots that develop a few weeks after birth.
+Dalmatians are white with black spots that develop a few weeks after birth.
 They shed very heavily and need frequent brushing, so they are higher maintenance than most short-haired dogs.

 This breed is often described as “dignified.”
-They bond closely with their family, but they may be unsure of strangers.
-They’re often playful and alert with lots of intelligence.
+They bond closely with their family but may be unsure of strangers.
+They’re usually playful, alert, and intelligent.

-As they were built to work, these dogs need a lot of exercise and mental stimulation.
+Since they are working dogs, Dalmatians need a lot of exercise and mental stimulation.
 They must be trained with positive reinforcement and require plenty of stimulation.
-These canines are extremely good with children and other pets.
-However, they often don’t enjoy rough play.
+They get along with children and other pets but don’t enjoy rough play.

 5. German Pinscher